xitrum-framework/xitrum-doc/guide/howto.rst

 JSON is neat for config files that need nested structures.

 Save your own config files in "config" directory.
-This directory is put into classpath in development mode by build.sbt and in production mode by bin/runner.sh.
+This directory is put into classpath in development mode by build.sbt and in production mode by bin/runner (and bin/runner.bat).

 myconfig.json: